ruslanmv/Machine-Learning-with-Python-and-Spark/README.md

 <h2 id="ref4">Clustering</h2>

 There are many models for **clustering** out there.
-In this notebook, we will be presenting the model that is considered one of the simplest models amongst them.
+We will be presenting the model that is considered one of the simplest models amongst them.
 Despite its simplicity, the **K-means** is vastly used for clustering in many data science applications, especially useful if you need to quickly discover insights from **unlabeled data**.
-In this notebook, you will learn how to use k-Means for customer segmentation.
+Let us try to see how to use k-Means for customer segmentation.

 Some real-world applications of k-means: